 “We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives.”

-The project is co-organized by ICA Assistant Curator for Commerce and Publications Egbert Vongmalaithong and ICA Research Fellow and VCU Assistant Professor in Graphic Design Nontsikelelo Mutiti.
+The project is co-organized by ICA Assistant Curator of Commerce and Publications, Egbert Vongmalaithong, and 2020 ICA Research Fellow, Nontsikelelo Mutiti.

 Professor Castro’s Guide to Do Your Language (Edition of 26)

 This limited edition print piece looks through the lens of dysfluency while privileging silences, pauses, breath, and the interior space.
 The hand is visible in each screen print layer, implying gesture and performance.
 Annotations, redactions, mantras, and directives provide prompts for readers to respond to.
 Breathe In, Breathe Out, Inhale, Exhale, Do Your Language.
 Intimacy, care, and performance become tools for coping in times of uncertainty and wayfinding.
 Un-silkscreened copies are available for free.